Eimolgon/sequential-scc-classification/README.md

 - Robinovitch 2002 talks about 'static recovery limits' and 'dynamic recovery limits'.
 - Hajdu 2016 talks about the stability radius 10.1109/TNSRE.2016.2541083
-- We identify that crash analyses do not assess properly the dynamics of the bicycles.

 - Simple rules that are always beneficial -> ABS for example
-- Since the aim of the study is to analyse the dynamics of the crash, there is no substantial difference between sliding in sknow, gravel or any surface. -> To put somewhere in the mechanisms known.
-- Explain, maybe through diagrams, that skidding or slidding occurs only when turning. -> Show high and low side crashes.

-- The available literature tries to capture the characteristics of single actor- bicycle crashes that allow to cluster them by some simmilarities.
+- The available literature tries to capture the characteristics of single cyclist crashes that allow to cluster them by some simmilarities.
 However, these approaches neglect the neuro-physiological factors of the rider, which are expected to play a decisive role in the outcome of the critical situation.